Vegetable Garden

 Bees

-We have recently been given a hive of honey bees.
+We have a hive of honey bees.
 We are still learning how to best care for them.
 We have planted a year round supply of nectar for them (e.g, gorse, elaeagnus, comfrey, viburnum) on top of the many wild nectar-rich plants already here (e.g. clover, beaked hawksbeard, ivy).

 Salvaging & Upcycling